Birth control: Trump expands opt-out for workplace insurance

 Salganicoff said she's concerned about coverage for implantable devices that are more expensive but also much more effective.
 "It opens up a lot of opportunities for employers to make choices about the coverage that women have right now," she said.

-The Trump administration's revision broadens a religious exemption that previously applied to houses of worship, religiously affiliated nonprofit groups, and closely-held private companies.
+The Trump administration's revision broadens a religious exemption that previously applied to houses of worship, religion-affiliated nonprofit groups and closely held private companies.
 Administration officials said the new policy defends religious freedom.
-For-profit companies will be able to seek an exemption.
+In addition to nonprofits, privately held businesses will be able to seek an exemption on religious or moral grounds, while publicly traded companies can seek an exemption due to religious objections.

-The rule "fulfills one of the Trump administration's most important campaign promises to restore religious liberty," said Ashley McGuire of The Catholic Association, an advocacy group.
+"Such an exemption is no innovation, but instead a return to common sense, long-standing federal practice, and peaceful coexistence between church and state," Cardinal Daniel N. DiNardo, the group's president, said in a joint statement with Archbishop William E. Lori of Baltimore, head of its religious liberty committee.

-Administration officials also said the administration is tightening oversight of how plans sold under the health law cover abortion.
+Officials also said the administration is tightening oversight of how plans sold under the health law cover abortion.
 With limited exceptions, abortions can only be paid for through a separate premium collected from enrollees.
-No public subsidies can be used, except in cases that involve rape, incest, or preserving the life of the mother.

-The American Congress of Obstetricians and Gynecologists said the new policy could reverse the recent progress in lowering the nation's rate of unintended pregnancies.
+The American Congress of Obstetricians and Gynecologists said the new policy could reverse progress in lowering the nation's rate of unintended pregnancies.

 Comments